Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Guergana Guerova is an associate professor at the Department of Meteorology and Geophysics of the Sofia University.
-She received a MSc in meteorology from Sofia University and PhD in applied physics from University of Bern.
-She is Marie Curie IRG Fellow (2011-2014), vice chair of COST Action ES1206 GNSS4SWEC (2013-2017) and team leader of Interreg BERTISS project (2017-2019).
-Her research interest cover monitoring short and long-term variation of GNSS derived water vapour in particular for studying fog, intense precipitation, hail storm and heat waves.
-She is recognised internationally in the field of GNSS meteorology and numerical modelling of the atmosphere, having published over 20 papers, attracting over 100 citations.
-Dr. Guerova currently supervises 5 PhD candidates and have previously advised 1 PhD and 14 MSc/BSc students to successful completion.
-She teaches courses at undergraduate (Introduction in Meteorology part 1, Synoptic Analysis) and graduate (Satellite Imagery Interpretation) level.
+Guergana Guerova is an associate professor in the Department of Meteorology and Geophysics of the Sofia University “St. Kliment Ohridski,” Sofia, Bulgaria.
+She received an MSc in meteorology from the Sofia University (1995) and PhD in applied physics from the University of Bern (2003).
+She is Marie Curie IRG Fellow (2011–2014), vice chair of COST Action ES1206 GNSS4SWEC (2013–2017), and team leader of Interreg BERTISS project (2017–2019).
+Her research interests cover monitoring short- and long-term variation in GNSS-derived water vapor, in particular for studying fog, intense precipitation, hail storms, and heat waves.
+She is recognized internationally in the field of GNSS meteorology and numerical modelling of the atmosphere.

-Associate Professor, Department of Meteorology and Geophysics, Sofia University "St. Kliment Ohridski", Sofia, Bulgaria
+Associate Professor, Department of Meteorology and Geophysics, Sofia University, Sofia, Bulgaria

 Elsevier.com visitor survey